jaxkyoung/WM392_Assignment_2/report.md

 char line7[256] = { '\\', '_', '_', '_', '_', '_', '_', '_', '_', '_', '_', '/', ' ', ' ', ' ' };
 ```

+Below is an example of what is shown when the char arrays are aligned and printed to the command line interface.

 ![Logo](screenshot/Logo.png)

 ### Global Variables
+Below are the global/shared variables that are used throughout the program that allow the program's tasks to access important data.
 ```c
 // global variables
 struct tm day_time;